yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 the domain knowledge is what provides the foundation for all the other build-up of a machine learning system.

-## Productionizable System at Scale
+## Productionizable system at scale

 Unlike years ago when a prototype of support vector machine classifier is already worth marketing, nowadays, productionization of an entire end-to-end